Acquisition Server

 Drift Correction

 The Acquisition Server monitors the behaviour of the driver in order to ensure that it actually sends the number of samples it should, based on the theoretical sampling frequency of the device.
+Note that this simply means that the AS ‘trusts’ the computer clock to be ‘more accurate’ than the amplifier clock, which may or may not be the case.

 When a drift is detected, you will see a progress bar moving on the left or right (not enough or too many samples).
 When the drift reaches a threshold, an automatic correction is done : the Acquisition Server removes or duplicates some samples, and sends stimulation(s) to any acquisition client connected, so you know in the signal that a correction just occured.